jaewonyun1234/qc-bench/README.md

 # qc-bench

-Benchmark lab for 1D potentials (ISW / HO / Double well) comparing ansatzes and noise impacts.
+Benchmark lab for 1D quantum systems on a grid (Infinite Square Well / Harmonic Oscillator / Double Well), comparing VQE/VQD ansatzes and the impact of shots + noise.

 ## Quickstart